DreamWorks Animation: Diversification, expansion, 20th Century Fox distribution, and attempted acquisitions by SoftBank and Hasbro (2012–2016)

+Before the announcement of the company's acquisition by Comcast, DreamWorks Animation was in talks with an unnamed equity investor, later revealed to be PAG Asia Capital, to take the company private.

 Universal Pictures era (2016–present)

-On April 26, 2016, The Wall Street Journal reported that Comcast, who recently entered a distribution deal with the live-action DreamWorks via Amblin Partners, was in talks to acquire DreamWorks Animation for more than $3 billion.
+On April 26, 2016, The Wall Street Journal reported that Comcast, whose subsidiary Universal Pictures recently entered a distribution deal with the live-action DreamWorks via Amblin Partners, was in talks to acquire DreamWorks Animation for more than $3 billion.
 Two days later on April 28, 2016, Comcast officially announced that its NBCUniversal division will acquire DreamWorks Animation for $3.8 billion, valuing the company at $41 per share.
 Jeffrey Katzenberg was to remain involved in the company as head of DreamWorks New Media and as a consultant to NBCUniversal, but was to cede control of the studio to Illumination's CEO Chris Meledandri, who would at the time oversee both studios.
 The sale was approved by board members, but subject to regulatory approval.

 At Guggenheim Partners' TMT Symposium, NBCUniversal CEO Steve Burke discussed how the purchase of DWA would fit into its business strategies.
 Burke explained that Meledandri planned to "take a lot of the existing DreamWorks franchises and add value as we create new franchises", and that the main goal was to "[take] the low-single-digit returns of the movie business and turn it into a different kind of business" by creating new intellectual property that can be merchandised and adapted into theme park attractions.
 Burke reaffirmed a commitment to animated features, stating that Universal Pictures would be able to release as many as four animated films per-year, divided between DreamWorks and Illumination.
 Burke also outlined that the purchase would be beneficial to Universal's expanding presence in China (where it was building a new Universal Studios park in Beijing).
-On June 21, the acquisition was approved by the United States Department of Justice.
+On June 21, 2016, the acquisition was approved by the United States Department of Justice.
 The purchase was closed on August 22, 2016, with the company now operating as a subsidiary of Universal Pictures.
 DreamWorks Animation's last film distributed by 20th Century Fox was Captain Underpants: The First Epic Movie (2017) under their original distribution agreement, and their first film distributed by Universal was How to Train Your Dragon: The Hidden World (2019).

 Although a spokesperson stated that Meledandri would work with Universal Pictures to determine "the most effective path forward for Illumination and DreamWorks Animation", he did not take over DreamWorks as was previously announced, and the two studios remain separate, and Meledandri instead became a consultant at DreamWorks.
 Arnold and Soria retained their positions as co-presidents of DreamWorks' Feature Animation division, while Margie Cohn would lead a television animation division for the entire Universal Studios group.
 DreamWorks' digital, marketing, consumer products, and gaming divisions were absorbed into NBCUniversal.
 On December 21, 2016, Soria stepped down from her position as co-president of DreamWorks' Feature Animation division.